 In addition, in preparing the consolidated financial statements, the notes to the consolidated financial statements were ordered such that the most relevant information was presented earlier in the notes and the disclosures that management deemed to be immaterial were excluded from the notes to the consolidated financial statements.
 The determination of the relevance and materiality of disclosures involved significant judgment.

 3. Adoption of New Accounting Standards

-Accounting standards, interpretations and amendments effective for accounting years beginning on or after January 1, 2018 did not materially affect the Company's consolidated financial statements other than those described below.
+Accounting standards, interpretations and amendments effective for accounting years beginning on or after January 1, 2019 did not materially affect the Company's consolidated financial statements.